Interview: forensic accident reconstruction with Pix4D

-We interviewed Corporal James Lantz from the Maryland State Police (MSP) Crash Team to understand how the MSP uses Pix4D solutions in their workflow, including their recent application of this method, which resulted in a successful prosecution.
-The Crash Team merges drone aerial captures with terrestrial 3D scans (drone and phone) in PIX4Dmatic for comprehensive scene documentation.
+We interviewed Corporal James Lantz from the Maryland State Police (MSP) Crash Team to understand how the MSP uses Pix4D solutions in their workflow.
+The Crash Team merges aerial captures with terrestrial scans (drone and phone) in PIX4Dmatic photogrammetry software for comprehensive scene documentation.

 What is accident reconstruction?